TekilaTecash/VS-Code/README.md

 - [Geographic-information-system](#Geographic-information-system)

 ## Introduction
-Technology offers many  career paths, from building software and websites to analyzing data and securing digital systems.
+There are many exciting career in technology ,from building software and websites to analyze data and protecting digital systems.
 Companies like Google and Microsoft show how tech is used to solve real-world problems.
 With strong demand, flexible work options, and opportunities for growth, a career in tech is ideal for anyone who enjoys learning, creativity, and innovation.

 ## Graphic designer
 **Graphic-design** is the art, profession, and practice of creating visual content